kristelcaisip/UsefulProgrammingThings/03-JavaScript/03b-React.js/React_Native/Ignite.md

 ## Setup

+* NOTE: Do not install `react-native-cli` globally!!
+Otherwise, you'll get an error similar to
+    ```
+    /Users/kc/.npm/_npx/e31027f3785124a8/node_modules/gluegun/build/index.js:13
+    throw up;
+    ^
+    yarn run v1.22.10
+    warning ../package.json: No license field
+    error Command "format" not found.
+    info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.

+    (Use `node --trace-uncaught ...` to show where the exception was thrown)
+    ```
+* If you get any issues, run the command below to see the diagnosis
+    ```
+    npx @react-native-community/cli doctor
+    ```
 * **Pre-requisites:** Install Node.js, NPM, NPX, and Expo
     * Install node using the installer from the Node.js website
     * Check the owner of /usr/local/lib/node_modules, change this if it is `root`